 But simple syrup also has lots more uses, from dessert toppings to acting as a cake moistner.

-There are so many reasons to make this strawberry simple syrup!
+There are so many reasons to make this homemade strawberry simple syrup!
 I have a whole list of uses for it below, but I'd say I most often use it as a cocktail mixer.
 I also like adding a little bit of it to soda water for a yummy mocktail.

 Of course you can add fresh strawberries to drinks, but not only is muddling them a bit of a chore, but cocktails with muddled fruits can sometimes be tougher to drink.
 This syrup easily incorporates sweet strawberry flavor right into the drink!